nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

    **NOTE:** Your `Cluster-IP` and `External-IP` address will be different based on your cluster.

-## Verify access to the NGINX Plus Ingress Controller using the External IP
+## Verify access to the NGINX Plus Ingress Controller using the External IP address

 1. Store the External-IP into an environment variable by running below command.
    ```bash